Apostles To The Apostles – Feminism As It Should Be Understood

-This idea is very well expressed in the Sunday of the Myrrh-bearing women, where the women, not the men, are chosen to be the first witnesses of the resurrection.
+This idea is very well expressed in the Sunday of the Myrrh-Bearing Women, where the women, not the men, are chosen to be the first witnesses of the resurrection.
 “O Women, hearken to the voice that echoes with exultant joy.
 Trampling on Hades, that tyrant, I raised up all from corruption.
 Run now with haste and tell my friends good tidings as evangelists.
 For I will that my creature see joy distinctly arising from woman, from whom came sorrow.”
 (Exapostilarion of the feast) They become nothing else but apostles to the apostles, bearers of the Gospel of good news of the Resurrection of Christ.
 The old Eve is redeemed through a new breed of virtuous followers of Christ.

-In this new and virtuous tradition, we can remember all the women inscribed in the synaxaria as “equal to the apostles”: The Holy Great Martyr Photini the Samaritan, The Holy Great Martyr Thecla, The Holy Empress Helen, Saint Nina the Enlightener of Georgia, Saint Olga The Holy Empress of Russia and so forth.
-We can add to this list all the women martyrs and other righteous women saints, all of them holy women who through their dedication to the life in Christ have spread the Gospel to the peoples in the four corners of the world.
+In this new and virtuous tradition, we can remember all the women inscribed in the synaxaria as “equal to the apostles”: The Holy Great Martyr Photini the Samaritan, The Holy Great Martyr Thecla, The Holy Empress Helen, Saint Nina the Enlightener of Georgia, Saint Olga The Holy Empress of Russia, and so forth.
+We can add to this list all the women martyrs and other righteous women saints, all of them holy women who, through their dedication to the life in Christ, have spread the Gospel to the peoples in the four corners of the world.
 We also shouldn’t forget that we refer to The Church as a “She”, nor that above every Orthodox Altar we have the Mother of God enthroned as the Queen of all.

-The equality of women is not fulfilled leaving behind the role of a mother, by abandoning traditional family values or avoiding marriage in pursuit of carriers.
+The equality of women is not fulfilled leaving behind the role of a mother, by abandoning traditional family values, or avoiding marriage in pursuit of careers.
 Equality is the opportunity that both men and women have to rise from the fallen nature through works of synergy, in order to enter, together, into the Kingdom of God.
 Here, all the differences of the fallen world will fall like worn-out garments, and the splendor of the union with Christ-God will be fully revealed.

 Come ALL the faithful, let us worship the holy Resurrection of Christ; for behold through the Cross, joy has come in all the world.